Frequently Asked Questions about copper and stainless steel sinks and more.This is a long page, likely the most important. Read on if you dare!

 Just a quick search online and you will find horrible comments.
 Check out the reviews on this site: Signature Hardware

 We ship overseas all the time.
 We have shipped to many parts of the globe with no issues at all.
 Shipping takes one week or less.
 We have shipped to Australia, Israel, the United Kingdom, the Saudi Arabia, Guam, Mexico and Canada.
 Canadian customers pay NO DUTY.
 We can supply NAFTA papers.
 We have recently negotiated very low UPS rates for overseas shipments.
-In almost every case, shipping and crating is $450 or less!
 For example; the published UPS rate for a 36" copper apron front sink we shipped to Australia was $1005.98.
-We charged our customer $450 - and our fee includes a custom plywood box, a "ShockWatch" monitor, all the packing material and insurance.
+We charged our customer $550 - and our fee includes a custom plywood box, a "ShockWatch" monitor, all the packing material and insurance.
 No one can ship a sink overseas as inexpensively as we can.
 Duties, GST, VAT, etc. are charged to you locally.
 That customer paid about AU$400 in customs (a bit lower than she expected) on a $3,000 sink.

 Absolutely!
 We are not perfect.
 I do have to say that there have only been a handful issues in the 18 years we have been in business.
 For me, the way in which a problem is addressed characterizes the company.